The risk assessment process carried out by insurance companies has become obsolete.

-Nowadays, the risk assessment process carried out by insurance companies has became obsolete.
-Indeed, evaluating a customer for a life insurance takes an average of 30 days.
-Moreover, this process is subjective and different risk analysts usually give different evaluations for the same customer.
-Therefore, risk assessment takes lots of time and money to insurance companies.
+Indeed, evaluating a customer for life insurance takes an average of 30 days.
+Moreover, this process is subjective, and different risk analysts usually give different evaluations for the same customer.

-But Advanced Analytics can help to solve these problems.
-By analyzing the available information on the customers stored by the company, we can develop risk models that evaluate new customers in a faster and more accurate fashion.
+But machine learning can help to solve these problems.
+By analyzing the available information on the customers stored by the company, we can develop risk models that evaluate new customers faster and more accurately.

-As we will see, Advanced Analytics will benefit both the company and the customer, by providing better services and more suited products to clients.
+As we will see, machine learning benefits both the company and the customer by providing better services and more suited products to clients.
 These methods will allow insurance companies to save money and increase revenues.

-This data set contains about 400.000 missing values, i.e., information about customers not available to the company.
-However, Advanced Analytics can deal with uncomplete data without problems.
+This data set contains about 400.000 missing values, i.e., information about customers unavailable to the company.

-It might be interesting to study how the different features affect the risk of a customer.
-For that, we can calculate the correlation coefficients between all the inputs and the target.
+It might be interesting to study how the different features affect a customer’s risk.
+We can calculate the correlation coefficients between all the inputs and the target.